How much does it cost to live in Queenstown?

 Backpackers accommodation (dorm, share) can range from $25.00 – $30.00/night

 There is one bus company in Queenstown.
-A Go Card with unlimited weekly bus travel in Queenstown and suburbs costs $47 per week for an adult and $30 per week for a child, plus a one-off fee off $5 for the Go Card.
-The minimum one way fare is $6 so the weekly pass is the cheapest option especially for those students living outside of Queenstown.
-Note: Fares are set to change in October 2017 to $2/ride so the weekly cost will decrease.
+A Go Card with unlimited weekly bus travel in Queenstown and suburbs costs $2 per trip, plus a one-off fee off $5 for the Go Card.

 Its relatively cheap to rent a car for the day and there are many car rental companies to choose from.
 You can rent a car from $55 per day.
 It is possible to buy a second hand car from around $1100.
 To buy a second-hand bicycle may cost around $100.